Category Archives: New York

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor concerned help you find the corner so he can be a lot more assured that the job has been done properly.
-If he helps you, he will see the proof you discover and will certainly not later on be inclined to suggest a lot about it.
+It is consistently well to have the next-door neighbor worried assistance you situate the edge so he can be much more assured that the job has actually been done properly.
+If he helps you, he will see the evidence you uncover as well as will certainly not later be inclined to say a lot regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.